Updated April 21, 2023

 Extreme Programming (XP)

-Placed in the late 1900s, software development, and programming concepts were seeing a considerable change in the way and approach of the entire schema.
-The development of computer software was changing as more leaner and pocket-sized approaches we on the rise and clear unitized models were applied to bring about change in the way computer software was developed.
+Placed in the late 1900s, software development and programming concepts were seeing a considerable change in the way and approach of the entire schema.
+The development of computer software was changing as more leaner and pocket-sized approaches we on the rise, and clear unitized models were applied to bring about change in the way computer software was developed.
 Wastage needed to be reduced with the increase in demand for efficient systems and thus, came to rise the era of methodologies for efficient software development.
-Procedural programming was soon replaced by Object-Oriented Programming and the waterfall model made way for Agile to take over the lead.
-Japanese quality control frameworks were soon gaining momentum and then emerged the concept of something that was previously used in bits and pieces, but which was now a full-fledged methodology to solving software programming and development woes, Extreme Programming!
+Procedural programming was soon replaced by Object-Oriented Programming, and the waterfall model made way for Agile to take over the lead.
+Japanese quality control frameworks were soon gaining momentum, and then emerged the concept of something that was previously used in bits and pieces, but which was now a full-fledged methodology to solving software programming and development woes, Extreme Programming!

 What is Extreme Programming (XP)?

 With a considerable number of changes seeing the light of day from clients, Extreme Programming (XP) came in as relief for organizing projects undertaken by software specialists.

 Implementation of extreme programming enhanced software quality and was responding more efficiently to the changing requirements of the business, caused by scaling of businesses or external factors.

-XP is a methodology, under the Agile umbrella, that encourages frequent version releases in short development cycles.
-This would inevitably increase productivity to a great extent and the frequent releases would pave way for the incorporation of newer requirements.
+XP is a methodology under the Agile umbrella that encourages frequent version releases in short development cycles.
+This would inevitably increase productivity to a great extent, and the frequent releases would pave the way for the incorporation of newer requirements.

 Extreme Programming (XP) has “customer satisfaction” at the heart of its framework and “teamwork” as the muscle power.
 Collaboration is necessary for extreme programming (XP) to succeed as it takes iterative steps toward producing software for clients/customers.
 At every stage along the way, it focuses on fulfilling the client’s needs rather than delivering the entire belt.